-The research has five chapters: The First chapter contains background of the study, statement of the problem, research questions, objectives of the study, definition of terms, significance of the study, and delimitation/scope of the study.
+The research proposal has four chapters: The First chapter contains background of the study, statement of the problem, research questions, objectives of the study, definition of terms, significance of the study, and delimitation/scope of the study.
 The second chapter deals with the review of literatures relevant to the research.

-Under the third chapter, the research design, Sample & sampling techniques, source & instrument of data collection, the procedures of data collection and the methods of data analysis are discussed.
-In the fourth chapter, the results and discussion of the research are summarized.
-The final chapter includes three sections: conclusions, limitations of the study and recommendations.
+The third chapter, the research design, Sample & sampling techniques, source & instrument of data collection, the procedures of data collection and the methods of data analysis are discussed.
+In the fourth chapter, Budget and time schedule.